 Incorrect Email / password

-During the Where?
+During our Where?
 Where?
-Wedgie! expedition this May we are not alone on this eagle exploration!
+Wedgie! explorations we are not alone!
 Meet our expert science team of Nick, Clare and James below.
 They are joining in on the daily discussions during the expedition to help us understand some of the things we find out there.
 They were all once students just like you and they just love helping to explain the world using science.
 You can post questions straight to any of them in the daily discussions by starting with something like, ‘Excuse me Clare, I was wondering if you can help answer this question I have…’

 Go to the daily discussion boards to quiz our experts >>

 PhD Candidate in Zoology